CuboidRaptor/Python-Beetroot/README.rst

 Youtube garbage:
 ================

 - beetroot.yt.search(search_term) ; Enter a search term, the function returns the link for the first hit on that search.
+Requires youtube-search, use ``pip install youtube-search`` or ``pip install beetroot[yt]``

+- beetroot.yt.dl(url, filename, fileformat, playlist=<bool>) ; Downloads a video or playlist from url.
+Valid codecs include mp3, ogg, wav, m4a, aac, flac, mp4, webm, avi, opus, mkv, mov, flv, aiff and wma.
+  Requires youtube-dl, use ``pip install youtube-dl`` or ``pip install beetroot[yt]``

 Amazing functions that should be called whenever possible
 =========================================================